Qatar - Country Commercial Guide

 • Representational trade office: The decision of the MoCI No. 142/2006 provides that foreign firms may open representational offices without a local partner.
 Such offices may not conduct any financial transactions related to the company’s commercial activities in Qatar and are therefore not subject to taxation.
 However, the office must be registered with the tax authorities.
 Though the representational office may be registered in the Commercial Registry and employ staff in its own name, it is really a “shop window” to source business.
 A representational office may be converted into a joint venture company or 100% foreign ownership later.

 • Branch registration: The Foreign Investment Law contains provisions that, subject to an exemption from the MoCI, allow a branch of a foreign company to be registered in Qatar if that foreign company has a contract in Qatar that results in facilitating the rendering of a service or implies a public benefit.
 This has generally been interpreted to mean engaging in a contract with the Government of Qatar or a quasi-governmental entity.
 This registration does not allow the foreign company to conduct commercial activity that is not related to the subject of its registration.
 Foreign companies registered under this category do not need a sponsor or service agent.
-Currently, it is unclear whether the new law for 100% foreign investment will impact branch registration provisions.
+It is unclear whether the new law for 100 percent foreign investment will impact branch registration provisions.

 • Service agents or sponsorship: In the past, this type of arrangement consisted of appointing a Qatari entity to act as a service agent for a foreign firm.
 Specific services would be determined by the two parties and could include handling administrative and business matters in Qatar, such as immigration procedures, import licenses, providing introductions to decision makers, etc. Although the service agent remains a common business practice in the region, it is no longer an appropriate business option in Qatar in light of Law No. 25/2004, commonly known as the “Proxy Law.”
 The Proxy Law was enacted in Qatar to address the practice of concealing non-Qataris doing business in violation of existing Qatari law.
 It prohibits natural or legal persons from concealing the business activities of non-Qataris, for example by allowing a non-Qatari to use the name, license or commercial registration of Qatari party.
 According to Law No. 25/2004, the service agent relationship is considered a form of proxy business and fines and imprisonment can be imposed on anyone who infringes the law.

-For the latest Investment Climate Statement (ICS) which includes information on investment and business environments in foreign economies pertinent to establishing and operating an office and to hiring employees, visit the U.S. Department of Department of State’s Investment Climate Statements website.
+For the latest Investment Climate Statement (ICS) which includes information on Qatar’s investment and business environment pertinent to establishing and operating an office and to hiring employees, visit the U.S. Department of Department of State’s Investment Climate Statements website.

 Franchising

-There is no specific franchising legislation enacted in Qatar.
+There is no specific franchising legislation in Qatar.
 Franchise structuring options and any actual franchise operations are dictated by, and need to comply with, a loose collection of laws and regulations which structure general issues of commercial law and trade, commercial relationships, foreign investment, shareholder rights, and obligations.
 One of the keys to success in franchise operations in Qatar is to use a local franchisee versus a regional master franchisee expanding to Qatar.
 Qataris are sensitive to businesses owned or operated in Qatar by neighboring countries’ companies or nationals.

-U.S. fast food and casual dining restaurants are popular in Qatar, particularly with the younger generation with many major U.S. fast food franchises already established in Qatar.
-High per capita income, a rather young population, a high number of unaccompanied expatriate workers, and the lack of alternative entertainment venues encourage out-of-home dining, with demand for healthier food concepts on the rise.
+U.S. fast food and casual dining restaurants are popular in Qatar, particularly with the younger generation, with many major U.S. fast food franchises already established in Qatar.
+High per capita income, a young population, a high number of unaccompanied expatriate workers, and the lack of alternative entertainment venues encourage out-of-home dining, with demand for healthier food concepts on the rise.

 In addition to the success of food franchises, there are many non-food franchises in Qatar, such as fitness centers, car rentals, computer learning centers, apparel shops, real estate brokerage, and language learning centers.
-The potential of growth in non-food franchises is significant, and some Qatari entities have a strong interest in investing in this business model, given the ease of ready-made business plans offered by franchises.
+The potential for growth in non-food franchises is significant, and some Qatari entities have a strong interest in investing in this business model, given the ease of ready-made business plans offered by franchises.

 Direct Marketing

 Foreign companies are generally not allowed to market their products and services directly.
 A local agent is needed to do so unless the foreign company has an appropriately registered entity in Qatar.
 However, in cases where the foreign company is working on a major public project, direct marketing to the contractor is possible.
-Direct marketing is also possible through the representational office.
+Direct marketing is also possible through a representational office.

 Joint Ventures/Licensing